Skip to content

 2. Lion Energy Safari UT 1300

-The Lion Energy battery is an option considered by buyers of BattleBorn batteries.
-This battery also has a reputation for durability and reliability but at a lower weight and sometimes a lower price point.
+The Lion Energy battery is an option that is considered by buyers of BattleBorn batteries.
+This battery is also known for durability and reliability but at a lower weight and sometimes a lower price point.
 There are many things to like about the Lion Energy batteries.

 Although not as durable as the Nylon case by BattleBorn, the Lion Energy battery’s thick plastic case is still reliable and sufficient for stationary environments that don’t have excessive moisture.
 The battery also has carrying handles which are a nice-to-have.